oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Suggested Milestones:**

-1. Implement back-end logic and front-end changes needed to allow creators to flag a language/audio translations as needing contribution.
+1. Implement back-end logic and front-end changes needed to allow creators to flag a language, or a set of audio translations, as needing contribution.
 This should be visible to the community in some form.
 1. Implement any necessary backend logic changes, and perform any necessary migrations to allow for anyone to contribute audio translations and for creators to incorporate them into the exploration.
-1. Implement front-end for audio translation contribution.
+1. Implement the front-end for the "global dashboard" for contribution of audio translations.

 **Related Issues:**
-* Issues related to audio (will probably be quite a few in the near-future)
+* Issues related to audio (there will probably be quite a few in the near-future; see the ["Learner Experience" project](https://github.com/oppia/oppia/projects/18)).
-* Working with any issues related to the generalized review system, suggestions, or feedback threads.
+* Any issues related to the generalized review system, suggestions, or feedback threads, e.g.
     * [#3666](https://github.com/oppia/oppia/issues/3666)
     * [#4072](https://github.com/oppia/oppia/issues/4072)
     * [#3982](https://github.com/oppia/oppia/issues/3982)

 **Notes:**
-* Previously, we had considered allowing creators to record audio on the website directly rather than having to upload audio files from an external source.
-Would this approach be beneficial for crowdsourcing audio translations?
-* The target for getting audio translations for an exploration is not necessarily the learners of that exploration.
+* The people who might contribute audio translations to an exploration are not necessarily the learners of that exploration.
-* Do we want to allow a contributed audio translation for just a single card, or should contributed audio translations always be consistent throughout an exploration to maintain the same-sounding voice?
-If the latter, how can we enforce that the same-person uploads translations for all the cards?
+* For consistency, it might be nice to encourage the same individual to do the audio translations for an entire lesson.
+However, this isn't a requirement; it is OK for different cards in the same exploration to be translated by different people.
+* Consider breaking down the translation process into two steps: "create written translations", and "record those translations".
+That may make it simpler for contributors.
+* A good proposal would address the following questions:
   * How is the need for audio translations presented to the community?
 Can the creator specify languages that need translating to?
 Can learners request a language?
-* Should we provide a way to store the written version of the audio translation as well?
-For example, when an audio translation is marked as invalid, it would be helpful for the translator to have the text content that they need to translate.
-* How is somebody going to contribute an audio translation(s)?
-If contributing multiple audio translations, need to somehow associate each audio translation with the specific hint, feedback, content, etc. it corresponds to.
   * How are contributed audio translations presented to the creator?
 Should the creator be able to preview the exploration while it plays the contributed audio translation(s)?
-* Will the creator pick and choose what contributed audio translations to incorporate?
-How will the creator ultimately incorporate contributed audio translations into the exploration?
+  * How will contributed audio translations ultimately be included into the exploration?
+Is there a review process?
+If so, how will it work?
+Also, can contributed audio translations replace existing audio translations in the same language?
   * Can creators get in contact with people who have contributed audio translations?
 How?
 Right now, creators and learners can communicate via feedback threads.
-* Can contributed audio translations replace existing audio translations in the same language?
-* Creators may not know the language being translated to.
-How can this be addressed?
-Should we allow the community to endorse contributed audio translations?
-* We are aiming to ultimately migrate this to the generalized review system (another GSoC project idea), so bear in mind that it may be worth collaborating if both projects end up being worked on over the summer.
+* This project has ties to the "Lesson translation dashboard" and "General crowdsourcing and review system" projects.
+It might be worth collaborating with the owners of these projects if either of them is also worked on during the summer.

 ### General crowdsourcing and review system

-**Aim:** For Oppia to become a true community-driven, crowdsourced platform, anyone should be able to contribute to key explorations and perform certain actions.
-These actions may include suggesting an edit, adding a question, training an answer, adding new audio translations for a lesson, supplying a demonstrative image for a lesson, etc. The creator(s) should be able to manage (accept/reject) these suggestions through a generalized review system.
+**Aim:** For Oppia to become a fully community-driven, crowdsourced platform, anyone should be able to contribute to key explorations and perform certain actions.
+These actions may include suggesting an edit, adding a question, training an answer, adding new written/audio translations for a lesson, supplying a demonstrative image for a lesson, etc. The creator(s) should be able to manage (accept/reject) these suggestions through a generalized review system.
 The suggestion-and-review system should be generic enough so that it can be extended to different types of tasks.

 **Skills/Knowledge required:**
 * UX design